Last updated on August 17th, 2021 at 06:15 pm

 Overall Little Spoon offers high nutritional value and takes extensive care to curate healthy ingredients.
 I find them more reasonably priced than the other two organic options, and they offer toddler meals as well which is nice for brand consistency.
 While Yumi and others may have toddler options, they do not have proper toddler meal plans as like Little Spoon does.

-Yumi baby puré is the higher end baby food in terms of pricing, however, I will say that I am impressed with their offerings.
+Yumi baby purée is at the higher end baby food in terms of pricing, but I gotta say, I am truly impressed with their offering.
 Yumi offers a wide variety of textures and food combinations that you would never think of for your little one to help grow their pallet and transition into finger foods.
 While they say that they offer toddler meal options, I wouldn’t say that they offer toddler meals because the portions are rather small.
+In addition to purée, Yumi also sells delicious, whole food gummy vitamins for toddlers (2+), kids (4+), and adults (18+).

 Source: Once Upon a Farm